togramf/S4-POO_TP/README.md

 - [Find element in a map](https://www.cplusplus.com/reference/map/map/find/)

 ### Noughts and Crosses

-Ideas :
-refer to cells with index ? a tab ? first : only take mouse click to place nought/cross ? in order to code the game then : to hoover, convert mouse position to corresponding cell problem : fix noughts and crosses when mouse_pressed

 - [x] install p6 as submodule
     - [x] fork repo
     - [x] correct problems